ASafaeirad/knowledge/Quotes/Top Quotes.md

 > It takes real character to understand and forgive

 > We can not solve our problems with the same level of thinking that created them

+> Be the last to speak
+> - Nelson Mandela